 CMS’ Center for Medicare & Medicaid Innovation Center (CMMI) is testing the vast majority of the Advanced APMs that are currently operational.
 While CMS can decide on its own which Advanced APMs to implement, the Medicare Access and CHIP Reauthorization Act (MACRA), the law that created Advanced APMs, created an advisory committee to make recommendations to CMS on which new physician-focused APMs should be in Medicare.
 Called the Physician-Focused Payment Model Technical Advisory Committee (PTAC), this committee reviews proposals from the public and provides recommendations to the Secretary of the Department of Health and Human Services (HHS).
 The HHS Secretary is required to respond to every PTAC recommendation, regardless of what the PTAC recommended.

-No, the AUCM has not been implemented yet, but work is now underway at CMMI to do so.
+No, the AUCM has not been implemented.
 ACEP submitted its AUCM proposal to the PTAC for consideration in 2017, and the model was ultimately recommended by the PTAC to the HHS Secretary for full implementation in late 2018, including in its official report a designation of “Deserves Priority Consideration”, as the PTAC felt that the model filled an enormous gap in terms of available APMs to emergency physicians and groups.

-Since it is unknown how long it will take for CMMI to begin incorporating the AUCM into the Medicare APMs it is developing, we have started our own initiative to promote participation in emergency medicine-focused APMs being offered by other payers like Medicaid and private insurers.
+Since CMMI has not incorporated the AUCM into the Medicare APMs it is developing, we started our own initiative in 2020 to promote participation in emergency medicine-focused APMs being offered by other payors like Medicaid and private insurers.
 Through this initiative, ACEP created background materials about the AUCM and toolkits to help emergency physicians participate in APMs—which all can be found here.

-As Medicaid and private payers move away from fee-for-service contracts with providers towards value-based payment arrangements, a non-Medicare version of the AUCM would be an ideal APM construct for these payers to pursue.
-However, while we encourage Medicaid and private payers to incorporate core concepts of the AUCM into emergency medicine-focused APMs, we anticipate that some features of the APM will be different from the AUCM depending on the specific patient population being targeted.
+As Medicaid and private payors move away from fee-for-service contracts with providers towards value-based payment arrangements, a non-Medicare version of the AUCM would be an ideal APM construct for these payors to pursue.
+However, while we encourage Medicaid and private payors to incorporate core concepts of the AUCM into emergency medicine-focused APMs, we anticipate that some features of the APM will be different from the AUCM depending on the specific patient population being targeted

 Unfortunately, there are no opportunities currently for emergency physicians to directly participate in an APM—and that is why ACEP developed the AUCM.
 Being in an APM is a financial decision that physicians and groups, when presented with such an opportunity, must make.
 Participating in Advanced APMs could make you eligible for a five percent bonus payment under Medicare.
 However, Advanced APMs require you to take on downside financial risk, which may not be a viable option for some of you.
 Participating in any APM, even one that is not an Advanced APM, also has some benefits, including an opportunity for receiving additional payments for providing high-quality and cost-efficient care.
 However, participating in an APM requires you to make the necessary infrastructure investments (health information technology, support staff, etc.) to be successful in the model.

-Participating in an APM requires a payer, such as Medicare, Medicaid, or a private insurer, to offer a financial agreement that is different from the traditional fee-for-service reimbursement structure.
-Currently, there are no opportunities for an emergency physician or group to participate in an APM, but some are indirectly participating in accountable care organization (ACO) initiatives like the Medicare Shared Savings Program or bundled payment models like the Bundled Payments for Care Improvement Advanced (BPCI Advanced) Model.
+Participating in an APM requires a payor, such as Medicare, Medicaid, or a private insurer, to offer a financial agreement that is different from the traditional fee-for-service reimbursement structure.
+Currently, there are no opportunities for emergency physicians or groups to directly participate in an APM, but some are indirectly participating in accountable care organization (ACO) initiatives like the Medicare Shared Savings Program or bundled payment models like the Bundled Payments for Care Improvement Advanced (BPCI Advanced) Model.